France-ioi/taskgrader/docs/writing.md

     taskstarter.py addsol -g 100 -l c tests/gen/sol-ok-c.c

-It means that each time we'll test the task, the solution `sol-ok-c.c` will be automatically evaluated against the task, and `-g 100` means we expect the solution to get a perfect grade of 100 each time.
+It means that each time we'll test the task, the solution `sol-ok-c.c` will be automatically evaluated against the task, and `-g 100` means we expect the solution to get a perfect grade of 100 each time (and having a final average grade of 100).

 We can also add an invalid solution, that is to say, a solution who will get the minimum grade of 0 each time.
 In this example, we have such a solution, `sol-bad-c.c`.
 We add it as a "bad solution" like this:

     taskstarter.py addsol -g 0 -l c tests/gen/sol-bad-c.c

-which means that we expect it to get a grade of 0 on each test.
+which means that we expect it to get a grade of 0 on each test (hence a final expected average grade of 0).

 We can finally test the task by executing, in the task folder,